 Today, I feel scared and brave all at the same time.
 In fairness, I have yet to experience a time when I didn’t feel the two in conjunction.
 When I think back, I know the fear of the unknown has killed so many of my dreams.
 As I watch the never-ending stream of news lately it’s obvious that fear in general can have some terrible consequences and rewards.
 But I’m learning that it’s also a voice we can silence (when appropriate).
 One we can and should actively speak to and acknowledge when it pops up.
 We can tell our fear that we don’t need them right now.
 That it’s time to take that leap.

 The leap is in progress.
-I’ve decided to end my time with my most recent company and I’m off to do my “own thing.”
+I’m off to do my “own thing.”
 I’m currently defining that as Three Ears Media.
 Three Ears Media is named after my dogs and an important life lesson (read that story here).
-We are a recruitment marketing consultancy that helps companies lower costs and improve quality with comprehensive recruiting profiles.* Check out the website for more details and the longer explanation: ThreeEarsMedia.com.
+We are a recruitment marketing consultancy that helps companies lower costs and improve quality with better recruitment content.
+Think job ads, career site rewrites, and nurturing workflows for candidates.* Check out the website for more details and the longer explanation: ThreeEarsMedia.com.

 *This is where I have to say the part about if anyone you know is looking for that help or you have an awesome idea that you think I can help you with, reach out.
 This isn’t thinly veiled self-marketing, this is a moment of shameless promotion.
 I have a wedding to pay for, after all.